Why a Customer Loyalty Program Drives More Sales

 Finally, now that you’ve chosen your rewards system, it’s, of course, time to set up your redemption process so customers can easily redeem rewards.

-For many rewards systems, things like tracking points or getting cashback are automated, then customers can simply redeem their rewards in stores.
+For many rewards systems, features such as tracking points or cash back are automated, so customers can simply redeem their rewards in stores.

-Accounting tools can work great together with POS systems, ecommerce store payment providers, and rewards program tools to track each transaction, automatically dispense points, and track when customers redeem rewards.
+Accounting tools can work great together with POS systems, ecommerce store payment providers, and rewards program tools to track each transaction, automatically dispense points, and record when customers redeem rewards.

 You might consider adding more to your loyalty program by introducing a special page on your site or an app that helps users determine their existing points or redeemable rewards.

-If you have a catalog of items that are eligible for rewards, create a separate category page when building your online store, so shoppers can easily purchase these items.
+If you have a catalog of items eligible for rewards, create a separate category page in your online store so shoppers can easily purchase them.

 Best Practices to Observe For Your Customer Loyalty Program